snoopy82481/new_template_k3s/README.md

 ### 🔐 Setting up Age

 📍 Here we will create a Age Private and Public key.
-Using SOPS with Age allows us to encrypt and decrypt secrets.
+Using [SOPS](https://github.com/mozilla/sops) with [Age](https://github.com/FiloSottile/age) allows us to encrypt secrets and use them in Ansible, Terraform and Flux.

 1. Create a Age Private / Public Key